SainathRavula/STM32F4-FreeRTOS/README.md

 Toolchain for arm cortex-m
 ===========================

--->installing gcc-arm-none-eabi toolchain using, "sudo apt install gcc-arm-none-eabi" -->[ps:don't install it like this GDB debugger is not working]
+Installing gcc-arm-none-eabi toolchain using, "sudo apt install gcc-arm-none-eabi" -->[ps:don't install it like this GDB debugger is not working]
 -This toolchain provides the GNU Compiler Collection (GCC) targeting the ARM architecture without any embedded operating system (bare-metal) specifically for ARM Cortex-M and Cortex-R processors.

 -This toolchain is widely used in embedded development for ARM microcontrollers, including STM32 devices.

 -It produces executable binaries that are compatible with the ARM architecture used in these microcontrollers.

 -ARM Cortex-M microcontrollers use a different architecture than typical desktop or server CPUs (e.g., x86).
 Therefore, you need a specialized toolchain like arm-none-eabi-gcc to generate code that runs on these microcontrollers.

 -standard GCC compiler on our system doesn't recognize ARM-specific instructions or peripheral registers,so errors will be produced.

  -->Follow youtube video "https://www.youtube.com/watch?v=imUiQkO9YHM from 2:21 to 7:55"